Ukrainians in the United Kingdom

 After their release from the employment restrictions, most of those who initially worked in agriculture moved to industrial areas and found work in the textile industry or other sectors.
 Better paid jobs were beyond the reach of most of the immigrants, mainly owing to a lack of the required qualifications, insufficient knowledge of English, and, in some cases, opposition from trades unions.
 Those who achieved higher education qualifications after arriving in the UK generally found appropriate employment as teachers, lecturers, doctors, dentists, engineers, etc. Some of the immigrants established their own small businesses.
 Arriving in the UK with few or no possessions, most of the post-war immigrants subsequently achieved a satisfactory, or above satisfactory, standard of living: the majority, for example, became homeowners.

-Descendants of post-war immigrants
+Descendants of the immigrants

 After Ukraine’s declaration of independence in 1991 and the dissolution of the USSR it became much easier to leave Ukraine.
-The adverse economic situation in the country at that time led to a new wave of migration to various parts of the world, and since then significant numbers of individuals from Ukraine have stayed temporarily or settled permanently in the UK.
-These include temporary visitors (about 5,000 in 1991, 49,000 in 2015), students (up to a few thousand per annum), individuals with short or long-term work visas (peak of over 7,000 in 2004, less than 1,000 per annum since 2008), and individuals entering the UK for family reasons (up to several hundred per annum).
-Since the 1990s the UK’s undocumented immigrant population has included many Ukrainians, mainly individuals who remain in the UK for various lengths of time after their visas expire.
+The adverse economic situation in the country at that time led to a new wave of migration to various parts of the world, and large numbers of individuals from Ukraine came to the UK for temporary stays of various durations or settled permanently in the country.
+These included temporary visitors (about 14,900 in 1998, almost 76,800 in 2018), students (up to a few thousand per annum), individuals with short or long-term work visas (7,140 in 2004, less than 1,000 per annum in 2008-2018, around 20,000 in 2021), and individuals entering the UK for family reasons (up to several hundred per annum).
+The UK’s undocumented immigrant population began to include many Ukrainians, mainly individuals who remained in the UK for various lengths of time after the expiry of their visas.
 Unofficially it has been estimated that in the mid-2000s over 100,000 individuals who had Ukrainian citizenship or considered themselves to be Ukrainian were living in the UK.
-Between 1991 and 2015 almost 13,900 Ukrainians acquired British citizenship. (see also Immigration from Ukraine since 1991)
+Between 1991 and 2021 over 18,300 Ukrainians acquired British citizenship. (see also Immigration from Ukraine between 1991 and 2021)

 Roman Krawec